jofas/blog/content/002-first-time-running/index.md

 [taxonomies]
 tags = ["story"]
 [extra]
-summary = "A tale of human foolishness"
+summary = "A tale about human foolishness"
 +++

 A couple of months ago I went running for the first time.